dgposey/my-maps/README.md

 the_map($address, $zoom, $type, $width, $height, $map_id)
 ```

-`$address`: string: required: Any address that is recognizable by Google Maps.
+-`$address`: string: required: Any address that is recognizable by Google Maps.
-`$zoom`: integer: optional: Any value from 0 (entire world) to 21 (very close up)
+-`$zoom`: integer: optional: Any value from 0 (entire world) to 21 (very close up)
-`$type`: string: optional: Any of the four values ROADMAP, SATELLITE, HYBRID, or TERRAIN
+-`$type`: string: optional: Any of the four values ROADMAP, SATELLITE, HYBRID, or TERRAIN
-`$width`: integer: optional: The width in pixels of your map.
+-`$width`: integer: optional: The width in pixels of your map.
-`$height`: integer: optional: The height in pixels of your map.
+-`$height`: integer: optional: The height in pixels of your map.
-`$map_id`: string: optional: A unique string identifying this map.
+-`$map_id`: string: optional: A unique string identifying this map.

 ### the_map_cpt
 This template tag is for use only in single-map.php, the template file for a Map custom post type.
 It accepts no arguments; instead it takes values from the fields in your custom post type.